djangodeployment/django-deployment-book/07-postgresql.rst

 A web server listens on TCP port 80 and a client, usually a browser, connects to that port and asks for some information.
-The server and the client communicate in a language, in this case the HTTP In very much the same way, the PostgreSQL server is listening on a communication port and a client connects to that port.
+The server and the client communicate in a language, in this case the Hypertext Transfer Protocol or HTTP.
+In very much the same way, the PostgreSQL server is listening on a communication port and a client connects to that port.
 The client and the server communicate in the PostgreSQL Frontend/Backend Protocol.

 In the case of the ``psql template1`` command, ``psql``, the PostgreSQL interactive terminal, is the client.
 It connects to the server, and gets